Skip to Main Content

 World Health Organisation.
 (2019).
 WHO updates global guidance on medicines and diagnostic tests to address health challenges, prioritise highly effective therapeutics, and improve affordable access. https://www.who.int/news-room/detail/09-07-2019-who-updates-global-guidance-on-medicines-and-diagnostic-tests-to-address-health-challenges-prioritize-highly-effective-therapeutics-and-improve-affordable-access

 document on the web can include government reports or policy documents.
-They are referenced differently to a webpage:

 • Authors, including initials.